-SFARI Gene: New data release New data were recently added to SFARI Gene.
-This data release included updated gene scores for candidate autism risk genes, as well as the addition of new genes and copy number variant loci associated with autism.
-New mouse and rat models were also added.
+New data were recently added to SFARI Gene.
+This data release included the addition of new genes associated with autism risk, new curated references of copy number variations associated with autism and new mouse models of autism.

-SFARI Investigators elected to the National Academy of Sciences in 2019 Two SFARI Investigators are among the 100 newly elected members of the National Academy of Sciences.
+A SFARI Investigator and a past member of SFARI’s Scientific Advisory Board are among the 146 newly elected members of the National Academy of Sciences.

-SFARI Investigators elected to the American Academy of Arts & Sciences in 2019 Four current and former SFARI Investigators are among the more than 200 newly elected members of the American Academy of Arts & Sciences, one of the nation’s oldest and most prestigious honorary societies.
+Three current and former SFARI Investigators and one member of SFARI’s Scientific Advisory Board are among the 276 newly elected members of the American Academy of Arts & Sciences, one of the nation’s oldest and most prestigious honorary societies.